jackneustadt/jackneustadt.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my webpage, traveler.
-Rest here, stay for a while"
+title: "Jack Neustadt | Miller Fellow @ JHU"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+Welcome to my webpage, traveller.
+Rest here, stay a while.

 I am currently a Miller Fellow in the Department of Physics & Astronomy at Johns Hopkins University.